 It then crosses an old trestle, which is always fun to see, before starting its uphill climb.

 You continue to wind your way through redwoods and other trees while the conductor talks about the forest.

 When you reach the old trestle that burned partially years ago, you will start the first of a few switchbacks.

 Yep, the train stops, changes tracks, and then goes up a set of switchbacks.
 This is pretty fun and doesn’t take long.

 This part is the steepest uphill of the journey, and the train was letting out a ton of smoke to make it up the final push.

 When you reach the top of Bear Mountain, the train stops and allows you to explore for 10 minutes.

 There is a bathroom up there and a small redwood grove.
 I opted to use my ten minutes on the grove.
-The grove was great with lots of trees all around a circle, and it was a fun addition to the trip.
+The grove was magnificent with lots of trees all around a circle, and it was a fun addition to the trip.